 How to take it:

-There is some evidence that the following medicines may be helpful in quitting smoking when the first-line medicines have not worked.
-However, their benefits are less consistent, and they are considered "second-line" treatment.
+The following medicines may be helpful in quitting smoking when other treatments have not worked.
+The benefits are less consistent so they are considered "second-line" treatment.

 Smoking cessation - medications; Smokeless tobacco - medications; Medications for stopping tobacco